Final dispute over undefined vs null in JS/TS

 instead of default value.
 Even though we are covered by TS, if we want to

-leverage default values when working with null
+leverage default values when working with null we are forced to write

-unnecessary and ugly code that converts null
+unnecessary and ugly code that converts null to undefined just for

 this.